 Dr. Luc L. Colas devoted his life to leading, teaching and giving.
 His spirit lives on in the many who have been formed and elevated by his presence and accomplishments.
 Guided by the legacy of Dr. Luc Colas are doctors, lawyers, judges, mayors, diplomats, etc …our leaders of today and tomorrow, most visibly in Haiti.
 Education was a centerpiece throughout his life.
 Dr. Luc Colas is known to have been an exceptionally accomplished man of character, intellect, discipline and vision; with an extraordinary love for, and faith in, humankind.

-Born in 1921 in Cap-Haitian Haiti, one of eight children, young Luc Colas excelled in school to become a respected medical doctor, lawyer, judge, college president, college dean and college professor.
+Born in 1921 in Cap-Haitian Haiti, one of eight children, young Luc Colas excelled in school to become a respected medical doctor (Haiti, U, a member of the United Nations (W.H.O) medical team in Africa, a lawyer, judge, college president, college dean and college professor.
 Dr. Colas also became a founding member of the Rotary Club in Cap-Haitian and later represented Haiti on a medical mission to Hong Kong as a Rotarian.
-With an impressive list of accomplishments as a medical doctor in various regions of the world, and having held key posts for the United Nations W.H.O. in Haiti and in Africa; Dr. Colas made a decision to take another leap forward.
-At the age of 64 yrs.
-Dr. Luc Colas returned to school to study law.
-He graduated top of his class, practiced law and later accepted the posts of Government Commissioner and Judge in Haiti.
-For Dr. Luc L. Colas life was a classroom and he soaked up volumes while he was there.
+With an impressive list of accomplishments Luc L. Colas life was a classroom and he soaked up volumes while he was there.

 As Dr. Colas was being educated, he was educating.
 The young people around him were inspired and followed in his footsteps.
 Integrity and discipline were hallmarks. (read more).